 Polling shows that Americans support this approach.
 A poll released in 2015 found that nearly two‐thirds of swing state voters believe poverty is a barrier to learning, and fully three‐quarters of swing state voters believe it should be a top priority to “make sure all children in my community have an equal opportunity to get a good education, no matter their economic circumstances.”
 Similarly, a 2017 PDK poll found support for providing services to students who don’t have access to them somewhere else.
 For example, 87% of respondents support offering mental health services in schools and 79% support providing general health services.
 Three-quarters of respondents agreed that schools should be able to seek ad¬ditional public funds to provide such services.

-Around the country, school districts and states are capitalizing on this growing public awareness and support by offering integrated student supports as a core pillar of a comprehensive community school policy.
+Around the country, school districts and states are capitalizing on this growing public awareness and support by offering integrated student supports as a core pillar of a comprehensive community schools policy.

 The following principles and practices, derived from research and the experience of successful schools, demonstrate how state and local policy can support schools in providing and coordinating integrated student supports: